Tomjg1/gitWorkshop/README.md

 ```
 - Do not make changes without pulling from origin
 - Push to your remote branch (NOT MAIN)
-- Do not make Pull Requests that are not function
+- Do not make Pull Requests that are that do not function/work

 ## Welcome
 Welcome to the **Git Workshop**!
 This repository will serve as the base for our workshop activities.